temitopeakin1/Portfolio/README.md

 Responsive Portfolio Website developed using HTML.
-CSS and JavaScript
+CSS and JavaScript version 1